All Scripture quotations are from the 1901 American Standard Version unless otherwise noted.

 “The sacred number seven in combination with the equally sacred number three forms the number of holy perfection ten, and when this ten is cubed into a thousand the seer has said all he could say to convey to our minds the idea of absolute completeness….[Therefore] when the saints are said to live and reign with Christ a thousand years the idea intended is that of inconceivable exaltation, security and blessedness as beyond expression by ordinary language.”

-I think it’s completely reasonable to take the number “1000” as being symbolic.
-I think it’s completely sensible that this number refers to the idea of a long period of time and “absolute completeness.”
+I think it’s reasonable to take the number “1000” as being symbolic.
+I think it’s sensible that this number refers to the idea of a long period of time and “absolute completeness.”
 All things considered, I think the idea that the number 1000 should be taken literally is most unreasonable.
 The evidence weighs heavily against that idea.

 If the NT doesn’t teach a literal 1000 year kingdom that’s to be established between the return of Christ and the Eternal Kingdom of Rev 21 & 22, then what kingdom (“reign”) does this passage (Rev 20:4-6) refer to?
-As commonly interpreted by Amillennialists, I believe it refers to the Church and the Church Age.
+As commonly interpreted by amillennialists, as already mentioned, I believe it refers to the Church and the Church Age.
 In other words, I believe the Church is the long awaited Kingdom of Christ that the Jews were looking forward to, and still are today.
 As John, the writer of Revelation, says:

 5 and from Jesus Christ, who is the faithful witness, the firstborn of the dead, and the ruler of the kings of the earth.
 Unto him that loveth us, and loosed us from our sins by his blood; 6 and he made us to be a kingdom, to be priests unto his God and Father; to him be the glory and the dominion for ever and ever.
 Amen.